Shoomaher/OxfrordLearnersDictionaryBot/README.md

 # OxfrordLearnersDictionaryBot
-Telegram bot for Oxford learners online dictionary Uses BeautifulSoup, UrlLib, PyTelegramBotAPI
+Telegram bot for Oxford learners online dictionary.
+Uses BeautifulSoup, UrlLib, PyTelegramBotAPI.
 Has some bugs:
-  shows only one definition
+  shows only one definition,
-  doesn't deal with exceptions
+  doesn't deal with exceptions.